-Celebrate the sixth year anniversary of the Hip Hop Nutcracker, created by MC Kurtis Blow.
+Celebrate the sixth year anniversary of the Hip Hop Nutcracker, opened by MC Kurtis Blow.
 This magical mash-up features the original score with an electronic twist, performed by an on-stage DJ and an electric violinist.
 Dancers bring the traditional story to life in modern setting and using Hip-Hop choreography.
 The reimagined performance is a fun take on the piece, and is meant as a celebration of love, community, and diversity.

 For a Hometown Show: The Yorkville Nutcracker by Dances Patrelle

 Take a trip back in time to 1895 NYC, where you can watch the story unfold amid familiar locations.
 The tale begins at the Gracie Mansion, where a grand celebration features famous guests like Teddy Roosevelt.
 The performance then takes you through Central Park, the Bronx Botanical Gardens, and more.
 Sleigh rides, life-sized mice, and plenty of visual treats make this one a treat at any age.

 E. 68th St. btwn Park & Lexington Aves.

 For Kids Center Stage: The Nutcracker by the Joffrey Ballet School

 Kids love watching kids, and the Joffrey Ballet School's rendition of the Nutcracker has over 300 tiny dancers to keep little eyes peeled on the stage!
 The performance is put together by students attending the Joffrey Ballet School’s Childrens, Young Dancer and Trainees program.

 31-10 Thomson Ave.

 For Russian Stars in Newark: National Ballet Theatre of Odessa's The Nutcracker